| The address for this site is http://www.divorcelawinfo.com/ |

 personal and subject matter.
 The court must have both types of jurisdiction to

-Service of Process section of this Web site.
+court.
 The Circuit Court is the court

 in Pennsylvania with jurisdiction to hear matters of Custody and Visitation.
 To